 Chief Scientist and Founder

-Vice President, Forecast Product Development
+Forecast Product Development

 Dr. Violeta Toma oversees all of CFAN's forecast product development.
 She leads the overall effort for CFAN’s energy forecast products.
 Prior to joining CFAN in 2010, she was an air quality consultant at Trinity Consulting.
 Her expertise included Air Dispersion Modeling, New Source Review (NSR) permitting and regulatory applicability analyses for a variety of industries including Renewable Electricity Generation.
 Prior to coming to the U.S., Toma was a Meteorologist at the National Institute of Meteorology and Hydrology, Romania.
 Toma received a Ph.D. in Atmospheric Sciences from the Georgia Institute of Technology.

 Jim LeMunyon oversees CFAN’s business expansion strategy, strategic partnerships, marketing and sales.
 LeMunyon is a technology company entrepreneur with executive experience, technical background and extensive business development record.
 He was co-founder and president of Sterling Semiconductor, which was acquired by Dow Corning in 2003.
 LeMunyon's professional experience includes working as the Chief of Staff for Congressman Ed Zschau and Deputy Assistant Secretary -- U.S. Department of Commerce.
 He recently served four terms in the Virginia House of Delegates.
-LeMunyon earned his B.S. in physics and mathematics from Valparaiso University and his M.S. in meteorology from the University of Wisconsin - Madison.
+LeMunyon received a M.S. in Meteorology from the University of Wisconsin - Madison.

 As Manager of Information Technology, JJ Miller supervises CFAN’s software engineers and is responsible for the system architecture, efficiency and reliability of CFAN’s operational forecast systems.
 He is the lead on translating research into forecast operations for CFAN’s tropical cyclone products.
 Prior to joining CFAN, Miller was a Research Associate at the University of Alabama in Huntsville, applying deep learning and artificial intelligence to interpreting satellite observations.
 Miller received a M.S. in Atmospheric Sciences from the University of Alabama-Huntsville.